Route Call Block

 "New iPhone > 7"

 Click Add Module to add a Shared Module child block underneath this Route Call block.
 In the child block, you can select a shared module to execute.
+For an example, see Example of a Shared Module treatment.

 Routing Priority tab